Click filter to remove

 Extent: 5 notebooks, 26 loose pages, 1000 slips

 Description: The Tarascan materials in the ACLS collection consists of items found in the "Tarascan" section of the finding aid.
-"Tarascan ethnologic and linguistic notes" contains linguistic forms, terms for parents, vocabulary of 600 items, list of names of natural and cultural obiects, and interviews and material on land division and agriculture.
-There is also a Purépecha-Spanish lexical file of over 1000 word slips, plus brief additional writings, including a handbook for writing the language.
-In the “Mexico” section of the finding aid, see “Comparative vocabularies of various Indian languages of Mexico,” which includes Purépecha vocabulary.
+"Tarascan ethnologic and linguistic notes" (item Ta.2) contains linguistic forms, terms for parents, vocabulary of 600 items, list of names of natural and cultural objects, and interviews and material on land division and agriculture.
+There is also a Purépecha-Spanish lexical file of over 1000 word slips (item Ta.1), plus brief additional writings (items Ta.3 and Ta.4), including a handbook for writing the language.
+In the “Mexico” section of the finding aid, see “Comparative vocabularies of various Indian languages of Mexico” (item AM5), which includes Purépecha vocabulary.

 Collection: ACLS Collection (American Council of Learned Societies Committee on Native American Languages, American Philosophical Society) (Mss.497.3.B63c)